mindmotivate/multicloudclass/Load-Balancing-with-Azure.md

 • Owner: Chewbacca
 • Location: Austin<br>
 • Planet: Mustafar<br>
-*tags are optional, however it is good practice to add them*
+*tags are optional, however it is good practice to use them*

 •Review & Create: Let’s review an create!<br>
 *Wait for validation screen to appear*<br>

 •Now select “create”:<br>

 You will be prompted by a "Generate new key pair" message<br>